 The art of living

 John and Pat had four children – Penny, Lindy, Shena and Patrick, and in due course, three grandchildren Kim, Tom and Matthew.
 John continued to serve in the RAF until 1961.
 He had been mentioned in despatches during the war (1942), but I don’t whether that was for gallantry or administrative efficiency!
 His postings had taken him to Iceland, to Ismailia on the west bank of the Suez Canal, Cyprus, the Sudan and to Gibraltar, before a final appointment at RAF Hartland Point in North Devon.
-After retirement from the RAF, he set himself up as an estate agent in Bideford.
+After retirement from the RAF, in 1961, he set himself up as an estate agent in Bideford.

 He seems to have been quite active in the town in the sixties – he was Chairman of the Bideford Regatta Committee (1965), President of the Northam Chamber of Commerce (1966) and Chairman of the Bideford Arts Theatre Project.
 He was a founder member of the National Association of Estate Agents, and held membership card No. 1.